+Complaints are considered inadmissible if:

-- > The complaint aims to have sanctions amended which have been imposed by the CB due to non-conformities detected; such complaints have to be addressed to the CB - > The complaint aims to have sanctions amended which have been imposed by ISCC due to fraudulent behaviour - > The events on which the complaint is based occurred more than 18 months ago - > The reason for the complaint does not explicitly relate to ISCC or to activities conducted within the framework of ISCC
+- > The above stated requirements regarding form and content are not met - > The complaint is not substantiated or is negligible; complaints against sanctions which have been imposed by ISCC in the framework of the ISCC Integrity Programme are regarded as not substantiated, if the sanctions are based on the violation of unambiguous ISCC requirements and are supported by unambiguous evidence - > The complaint is not sufficiently supported by objective evidence in order to be able to obtain a clear idea and unambiguous understanding of the situation at hand, or is based on hearsay alone - The complaint aims for adjustments of the recognised ISCC standards; comments and feedback regarding the published and recognised ISCC Documents should not be addressed as complaint but can be made through the public consultation process or can be provided to ISCC by email or mail - > The complaint aims to have sanctions amended which have been imposed by the CB due to non-conformities detected; such complaints have to be addressed to the CB - > The complaint aims to have sanctions amended which have been imposed by ISCC due to fraudulent behaviour - > The events on which the complaint is based occurred more than 18 months ago

+The reason for the complaint does not explicitly relate to ISCC or to activities conducted within the framework of ISCC

 Each accepted complaint will receive a unique reference number by which the complaint is registered within ISCC and which will be included in each communication regarding the complaint.
 Accepted complaints will be analysed, investigated and decided on impartially and unbiased by ISCC management on a case-by-case basis.
 In the course of investigating the reason for the complaint, ISCC is entitled to contact the parties and stakeholders affected and to ask for supporting evidence, documentation or statements in order to attain a sufficient understanding of the situation and to ensure that all parties involved can explain their position regarding the complaint.
 ISCC is also entitled to schedule an independent assessment in the framework of the ISCC Integrity Programme to gather further evidence.
 ISCC will react to any information and evidence received within 10 working days of receipt.
 Any result and decision will be communicated to the complainant by the ISCC management without delay.
-Based on the decision or any evidence received during the analysis of the complaint, ISCC is entitled to make provisions for certification audits or request that the CB conducts surveillance audits of the affected System Users (see chapter 10.2.1 in this document and chapter 4 in the ISCC EU System Document 201 "System Basics").
-The handling of non-conformities and respective sanctions is described in chapter 10.
-A summary of complaints received during a calendar year will be included in the annual report to the EU (see chapter 6).
-This applies to complaints that affect any ISCC activities that are recognised by the European Commission.
+Based on the decision or any evidence received during the analysis of the complaint, ISCC is entitled to make provisions for certification audits or request that the CB conducts surveillance audits of the affected System Users.
+The handling of nonconformities and respective sanctions is described in chapter 11.